-Waste including sewerage and solid waste such as packaging will be produced on-site.
-All solid waste shall be collected, taken off-site and disposed of at the nearest waste management facility.
-Mobile toilets (of a 'long drop" or pit latrine type) may be brought to the site.
+Waste including sewerage and solid waste such as packaging, will be produced on site.
+All solid waste, shall be collected, taken off site and disposed of at the nearest waste management facility.
+Mobile toilets (of a 'long drop" or pit latrine type) may be brought to site.
 Any sewerage generated will be managed by the supplier of the toilet or the contactor.

-The banning of plastics bags in national parks or nature reserve as per the Government notice No.85, published in the Government Gazette No. 6285 in April 2017 should be adhered to unless:
+The banning of plastics bags in game parks or nature reserve as per the Government notice No.85, published in the Government Gazette No. 6285 in April 2017 shall be adhered to, at all times.